It used to not be this way.

 As we age, we begin to lose our balance.
-Due to their unsteadiness, the elderly are terribly afraid of falling and tend to view themselves as fragile.
-This is one of the underlying reasons they avoid commonplace activities like walking, shopping and even socializing.
+Understandably, the elderly are terribly afraid of falling due to their unsteadiness.
+As a result, they tend to view themselves as fragile.
+Unfortunately, this is one of the underlying reasons they avoid commonplace activities like walking, shopping and even socializing.
 Their physical reality combined with their fears often exacerbates their feelings of isolation and depression, all too common in this group.

 May be the most serious concern for the elderly.